-MUFG Bank, like for Japan Post Bank, does not allow you to open an account on the website for the bank, so far as I was able to figure out while investigating the website.
-I scrolled down the homepage until I found a button labeled "Asia & Oceania," where I selected Japan as the country because I wanted information on the MUFG Bank locations in Japan.
+MUFG Bank, like Japan Post Bank, does not allow you to open an account on the website for the bank, so far as I was able to figure out while investigating the website.
+I scrolled down the homepage until I found a button labeled “Asia & Oceania,” where I selected Japan as the country because I wanted information on the MUFG Bank locations in Japan.

-I was presented a few different locations in Japan to choose from, though, so I selected a random location as my purposes were actually only to gain information on MUFG Bank in regards to its services for its customers who are residing in Japan.
+I was presented with a few different locations in Japan to choose from, though, so I selected a random location as my purposes were only to gain information on MUFG Bank in regards to its services for its customers who are residing in Japan.
 I was in for quite a surprise.

 I suppose that I should not have found myself surprised, but I was surprised.
 The page that the MUFG Bank website took me to after selecting a random location in Japan was entirely written using the Japanese language.
 The majority of the words on the page were written using kanji.

-Based on my limited understanding of Japanese and based on context clues, I was able to tell the website's page was definitely providing information on being a customer of MUFG Bank.
+Based on my limited understanding of Japanese and based on context clues, I was able to tell the website’s page was providing information on being a customer of MUFG Bank.

 I found when looking at the website for Sony Bank that it was indeed helpful, but it was not a user-friendly website because getting to the page on the website with important information on the process for opening an account was surprisingly complicated.
 A button is on the homepage that is labeled “Online Banking” for new customers.

-I first clicked the button labeled "Online Banking."
+I first clicked the button labeled “Online Banking.”
 A new tab opened in my browser with a page from the website for Sony Bank that immediately showed me a new button.
-I clicked the button because the button was labeled "Open an Account Now" and only then was I was able to access the page on the website for Sony Bank with important information on legally opening an account at the bank.
+I clicked the button because the button was labeled “Open an Account Now” and only then was I able to access the page on the website for Sony Bank with important information on legally opening an account at the bank.